lqhuang/typed-settings/docs/examples.rst

 -----------------

 - Dynamically creating settings for applications with a plug-in system.
-- Customizing how click options are create.
+- Customizing how click options are created.
 This includes:
   - Setting help texts
-  - Change the parameter declaration ("what the option looks like")
+  - Changing the parameter declaration ("what the option looks like")
-  - Create on-way switches for boolean options
+  - Creating switches for boolean options
 - Creating command line applications for your settings
 - Using click options groups for nested settings